thuraug/thehammer/loadtest/README.txt

 DEPENDENCIES:
-1) Install Ansible on machine that will be running this program
+1) Share keys with all client machines (ssh-copy-id)
-2) Share keys with all client machines (ssh-copy-id)
+2) Share client keys with the master machine (ssh-copy-id)
-3) Share client keys with the master machine (ssh-copy-id)
+3) Update the Config_File with any the settings needed
-4) Update the Config_File with any the settings needed
+4) Update Clients_Config with the IPs of all clients

-5) Update Clients_Config with the IPs of all clients
+RUN Create_Config_File.sh TO CREATE THE FLAT CONFIG FILE

 Config_File: